top of page

 Government Accountability

 Julie believes people are tired of flashy politics, empty talk, and leaders who seem more focused on attention than results.
-She believes public service should be honest, responsible, and centered on listening, showing up, and doing the job the right way.
+She believes public service should be honest, transparent, responsible, and centered on listening, showing up, and doing the job the right way.
+Julie will work tirelessly to foster active civic engagement, practice transparent governing, and cultivate trust through consistent communication.
 The State Departments work for YOU!

 Rooted in Michigan’s 13th House District